 Storage and Handling

-Glacial acrylic acid polymerizes readily and is therefore supplied in stabilised form.
+Glacial acrylic acid (GAA) polymerizes readily and is therefore supplied in stabilised form.

 Glacial acrylic acid must be stored under air rather than inert gases to prevent spontaneous polymerization.
 Storage temperature must be between 15°C and 25°C. Provided these storage conditions are properly maintained, the product can be expected to remain stable for a period of one year.
 Please note, however, that diacrylic acid is formed during storage which may affect performance in some applications.